Harshika0501/Alzheimers-Disease-Immune-Pathways/README.md

 - `AD Immune Enrichment Analysis.md` — full methodological log and reasoning

 ## Relevance
-This project reflects a specific interest in the immune dimension of neurodegenerative disease — the overlap between innate immunity, microglial function, and neurodegeneration.
+This project reflects the immune dimension of neurodegenerative disease, the overlap between innate immunity, microglial function, and neurodegeneration.